 If data and/or metrics were NOT included in the deliberations of the WG, would the process have been improved and if so, in what way(s)?

-This analysis illustrated to the WG that
+This analysis illustrated to the DMPM WG that:

+WGs can play an important role in helping establish a culture of fact-based issue analysis and decisions making.

-i incorporating data and/or metrics into the policy development process is likely to be beneficial, in particular for scoping, understanding and describing the problem.
+Incorporating data and/or metrics into the policy development process is likely to be beneficial, in particular for scoping, understanding and describing the problem or issue.

+Lacking baseline data hampers the understanding of problems which should be a primary rationale for making changes to policy.
+Therefore, ensuring relevant baseline data as one element guiding the policy process is critical and should be mandated by WGs.

-By hhaving a fact-based investigation and analysis of the problem, the policy development process should be allowed to have more focused deliberations.
-Therefore, ideally data gathering and analysis should precede the policy development process.
+Having a fact-based investigation and analysis of the problem, more focused deliberations should become a feature of the policy development process.
+Therefore, ideally, data gathering and analysis should occur prior to and/or while scoping the issue with the policy development process to follow.
+Note however, at the working group phase, a group should not be limited in seeking further data and metrics should additional analysis be required, especially when new forms of data may become available.

-Lacking baseline data hampers the understanding of problems and the DMPM WG would consider this issue a primary rationale for trying to establish a culture of data, so that future efforts will hopefully have the opportunity be able to make fact-based decisions

-When WGs makes recommendations, it should have a sense of, and recommend accordingly, how to measure the impact of their recommendations Ensuring relevant baseline data is collected and available is critical and should be spelled out by WGs in this way.
-WGs can play an important role in helping establish a culture of data.
+When a WG makes recommendations, it should include a policy impact assessment, and recommend suitable metrics to measure the impact.
+Specifically, implementation of Consensus Policies should ensure post implementation data is collected to analyze whether or not policy goals are achieved using defined metrics.

-It is critical to determine the relative importance the of tthe versus otherssthat may be under consideration by the GNSO Council and the wider community.
+In the hierarchy of problems, the true nature and size of a problem should be weighed against other related issues or PDPs under consideration by the GNSO and the wider community in order to prioritize research and resources.

-Ideally data is present prior to and/or while scoping the issue, with the policy development process to follow.

-After recommendations and implementation of Consensus Policies, ensure baseline data is collected to analyze whether or not positive impact is made

 5.3.1.2 Preliminary Recommendations: